Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/ISSUES-23.12.md

 -   zlib is already version 1.3.1 rather than 1.2.13 used in 23.09 due to compilation problems with the CCE compiler.

+-   libevent does not offer support for OpenSSL as it did not compile in the test setup used to prepare the toolchain.